Creamy, Cheesy Breakfast Grits & Eggs!

 - Finish the polenta.
 Stir in butter and parmesan cheese until very well mixed and both have melted.

-To reheat: If making polenta ahead of time, simply reheat on a stove top for a few minutes over medium heat (whisking as you go), or in a microwave for a few minutes on high heat, adding an extra pat of butter as needed to help loosen it up.
+To reheat: If making polenta ahead of time, reheat on a stove top for a few minutes over medium heat (whisking as you go), or in a microwave for a few minutes on high heat, adding an extra pat of butter to help loosen it up.
 You can also add a splash of water or cream to help bring it back!
 Add liquid a little at a time until desired consistency is reached.

 Pictured below are the Staub 5 Qt round tall cocotte and individual 0.275 Qt mini cocottes!